telerik/xaml-docs/controls/radtimeline/how-to/howto-change-size-periodheader.md

 The period header zone can be customized by using __PeriodHeaderStyle__ property of the RadTimeline.
 This accept a Style targeting a native Border element that is used for drawing the period header.

 You can use a custom Style to customize the period header.
 The following example demonstrates this approach.
-First we are going to declase our RadTimeline control.
+First we are going to declare our RadTimeline control.

 #### __[XAML] Example 1: Declase RadTimeline control__
 {{region radtimeline-howto-change-size-periodheader-0}}